 - 2 scallions, thinly sliced (optional)

 1 In a small saucepan, bring the soy sauce, marmalade, honey, rice wine vinegar, and red pepper flakes to a simmer over medium heat.
-Remove from the flame and let cool to room temperature.
-Distribute the glaze evenly in 2 bowls.
-Marinate the tenderloin roast for a min of 1 hour in the glaze.
+Remove from the flame and let cool.
+Reserve half of the marinade for serving as a sauce with the finished tenderloin.
+With the other half, marinate the tenderloin for 1 hour.

 3 If you have let the temp get above 140°F, you may need to slice the pork immediately or the meat will continue to cook as it rests and become overcooked.
-If you have taken it out in time, let the pork rest 10 minutes.
+If you have taken it out in time, tent the tenderloin with foil and let it rest 10 minutes.
 Thinly slice, sprinkle with the remaining glaze and scallions.